zoten/cluster_connect_smartcell/README.md

    * [ ] connection status indicator
    * [ ] make `cookie` field a password field
    * [ ] allow also non-`Elixir.` prefixed modules (-> allow connecting and `:erpc`-ing to erlang nodes)
-  * [ ] is this worth publishing on [hex](https://hex.pm/)?
-  * [ ] introduce credo and set up CI :)
+  * [ ] set up some sort of CI

 ### Contributing

-> Please note this is still a `draft` kind of project, that's why it is not yet even versioned.
+> Please note this is still a `draft` kind of project, that's why it is still `< 0.1.x`.
 However, any help is appreciated from the start!

 Feel free to reach me via any means or directly file an issue/PR!
 ### Sources